These Keto Oreo Cheesecake Bites are a fun dessert to keep in the freezer for when a craving hits or when you need to boost your diet with a fat bomb.

-- Add about 1 tbsp of the crust mixture to each cupcake liner.
+- Divide the remaining crust mixture among the cupcake liners.
 Press the crust down to compact it.
-There should be about ⅓ of the crust remaining.

 - Evenly distribute the filling into each cupcake liner and smooth it out so there’s an even surface on top.
-Sprinkle the tops with the remaining crust mixture.
+Sprinkle the tops with the remaining crust mixture and cocoa powder.

-- Freeze for at least 60 minutes to harden and set the filling before eating.
+- Freeze for at least 60 minutes to set the filling before eating.

-- The bites can be stored in a container or freezer bag for up to a month.
+- The bites can be stored in the freezer for up to a month.

-- You can adjust the sweetness of these bites by using more or less sweetener.
+- You can adjust the sweetness of these bites by using more or less sweetener to suit your preference.

 Read More About a Low-Carb Lifestyle